perforce/helix-authentication-extension/README.md

 ## Overview

-The Helix Authentication Extension is installed on the Helix Server, and hooks into the authentication "triggers" in the server.
+The Helix Authentication Extension is installed on the Helix Server, and hooks into the authentication facility of the server.
 Whenever a user attempts to authenticate with the server, they will be directed to the Helix Authentication Service via their default web browser, which in turn redirects the user to the configured identity provider (IdP).
 Once the user has successfully authenticated